SyneRBI/SIRF/doc/UserGuide.md

 ###### Methods:

-    ImageData   (PET)  Constructor.
+    ImageData (PET/MR)  Constructor.
 Reads data from a file or creates empty object. initialise   (PET)  Sets the image size in voxels, voxel sizes and the origin. fill      (PET/MR)  Replaces the object data with user-supplied data. as_array  (PET/MR)  Returns the object data as an array. clone     (PET/MR)  Returns a copy of this object. read_from_file
               (PET/MR)  Reads the image data from file. get_uniform_copy
-                (PET)  Returns a copy of this image filled with a constant value. add_shape   (PET)  Adds a uniform shape to the image. show     (PET/MR)  Interactively displays the image.
-    write    (PET/MR)  Writes the object data to a file. dimensions  (PET)  Returns the object data dimensions voxel_sizes (PET)  Returns the voxel sizes
+                 (PET)  Returns a copy of this image filled with a constant value. add_shape    (PET)  Adds a shape to the image. show      (PET/MR)  Displays the image as a set of 2D xy-slices. write     (PET/MR)  Writes the object data to a file. dimensions   (PET)  Returns the object data dimensions voxel_sizes  (PET)  Returns the voxel sizes

 ##### CoilSensitivityData (MR)